ut-proj/presentations/content/_index.md

 Welcome to the talk!

-My name is Duncan McGreggor, and today I'm going to share with you a little of Lisp Flavoured Erlang, some Extempore, talk about music synthesis and recording, and how they all come together in the undertone project.
+My name is Duncan McGreggor, and today I'm going to share with you a little of Lisp Flavoured Erlang, some Extempore, music synthesis and recording, and how they all come together in the undertone project.

 {{% /note %}}